-Sunday Tim spent 10 hours on the sofa watching football to track his fantasy team.
-Samantha went to Costco to do the grocery shopping.
+Sunday Tim spent 10 hours on the sofa watching football.
+He not only had the TV on, but a computer, iPad, and his phone, streaming multiple games and watching scores.
+All of this to track his fantasy team.
+His wife, Samantha, on the other hand, dealt with kids and went to Costco to do the grocery shopping.

-When I asked Tim, he didn't have a problem with it, but Samantha sure did.
+When I put that question to Tim, he shrugged and didn't have a problem with it.
+But when asked the same question, Samantha sure did.
 Although after 9 years of marriage, she says even though she doesn't like it, she's pretty much accepted that this is the way it's always going to be.

-Nevertheless, last Sunday her frustration still flared up again when she left for the store and she angrily yelled at Tim, "I'm gonna spend a lotta money!"
+Even though she says she’s accepted Tim’s football obsession, last Sunday her frustration still flared up when she left for the store.
+It became too much as he ignored the house, the kids and her, and she angrily yelled at Tim as she went to do the shopping, "I'm gonna spend a lotta money!"

-That was week #1 of the NFL season.
+And that was just week #1 of the NFL season.
 What do you think Tim and Samantha's marriage is going to look like by the time the playoffs start?
-I'm pretty sure that it won't be pretty.
+I'm fairly certain it won't be pretty.

 Football season has brought out another problem in Tim and Samantha's marriage, their inability to negotiate conflicts.
 Many couples lack the skills to talk about differing viewpoints with understanding, respective and love.

-Can Samantha use a better method to let Tim know she's not happy and needs help than spend more money?
+And can Samantha use a better method to let Tim know she's not happy and needs help than spending more money?
 Yes, she can learn to do things differently too.

-Samantha kept asking herself what can I do to save my marriage.
+Samantha kept asking herself, “What can I do to save my marriage?”
 If you are too, get some help.
 If your marriage doesn't have a plan for deciding how family chores will be balanced with personal activities, create one.
-If you and your partner can't discuss your differences effectively, learn how.
+If you and your partner can't have better communication in your marriage, even about difficult topics like fantasy football, then learn how.
 Professional couples counselors are available to help you learn how to do both.